 Dr. Allison Adams is the Assistant Professor of Saxophone at the University of Tennessee-Knoxville, where she shares her excitement for music with the next generation of music educators and performers.
 A versatile performer herself, Adams has been a featured soloist at venues across the country, from the University of Georgia Performing Arts Center, to San Diego's Athenaeum Music and Arts Library.
 She has also performed at the World Saxophone Congress, the International Saxophone Symposium, the North American Saxophone Alliance Conferences, and the International Clarinet Association Conference.

 In her recitals, she especially likes to highlight the work of contemporary composers.
-She has commissioned works from Baljinder Sekhon, Gregory Wanamaker, Dominick DiOrio, and Keane Southard.
-This summer, she will premiere Andrew Sigler's new piece "Through All Panics" at the World Saxophone Congress in Zagreb, Croatia.
+She has commissioned works from Andrew, Sigler, Baljinder Sekhon, Gregory Wanamaker, Dominick DiOrio, and Keane Southard.

 In addition to her solo work, Adams is also the tenor player for the Estrella Consort, a saxophone quartet that has toured both locally and abroad.
 While the Estrella Consort has performed and worked with students at many high-profile schools around the country, including Northwestern University, the University of Michigan, and Arizona State University, they also take pleasure in exposing audiences outside the academic community to contemporary music in an approachable way.
 This attribute led to them being selected for a residency at the Musical Instrument Museum in Phoenix, AZ in 2016.